 7. Zimbaslion says Yes: “We have a pug that we can’t keep away from water.
 He loves being in water so much but he’s not that great of a swimmer, at least for long periods of time.
 We let him swim for a few minutes at a time.”

 8. Del_iish says Yes: “I was so impressed that my pug got the hang of it the first time!
 But my pug just can’t figure out how to keep her butt from sinking without her vest on.”

 9. Simpsonsthefam says No: “So we took our pug a friends for a dog swim play date.
 He’s definitely not a fan of the water, but It helped that her dog-friend was a great swimmer (golden retriever).”

 10. Burnthatdown says No: “My pug is front heavy and even with the life jacket it’s kind of a balancing act to keep her from having her head under water and her back end straight up in the air.”

 Just because Pugs aren’t built to swim, doesn’t mean that they can’t.
 In fact, there are plenty of capable pugs that love being in water.

 The key is to properly introduce them to water and swimming.
-If you want to swim with your Pug, it requires a lot of consistency and patience.
-Remember, you never want to force them to swim if they don’t want to.
+If you want to swim with your Pug, it will require a lot of consistency and patience.
+Remember, you never want to force the dog to swim if they don’t want to.